 Experiencing hair loss, for whatever reason, can be very distressing to anyone, regardless of age and gender.
-And statistics show that, sooner or later, most of us are going to experience some form of hair thinning.
+Many cisgender and transgender people experience hair loss.
+And statistics show that, sooner or later, most of us will see some kind of hair thinning.
 53% of men will lose hair by the age of 49, while 40% of women over 70 also experience pattern baldness .

 The sooner the problem is acknowledged, the sooner it can be treated.
 That is why it is very important to be aware of what causes hair loss, as well as to look out for the main signs and symptoms of hair loss.

 Dermatologists believe that losing 50 to 100 of your 100,000 or so hairs per day is normal and not a reason for concern .
 However, if your hair is falling out at a considerably higher rate than that, you are probably experiencing hair loss.
 This can happen for a multitude of reasons.
 Here are the most frequent hair loss causes:

 Most of us experience some hair loss in older age, due to a natural decline in the function of hair follicles.
 For many people, though, this can happen sooner rather than later, through an inherited condition commonly known as male/female pattern baldness (androgenetic alopecia).
 This condition causes the hairline to recede in time and for bald or thinning spots to appear on the scalp in distinct patterns.

 2. Gender differences